 Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
 To copy otherwise, to republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.

-iiWAS 2014, 4-6 December, 2014, Hanoi, Vietnam.
-Copyright 2014 ACM 978-1-4503-1306-3/12/12 ...\$15.00. auxiliary variables in the case of (3), and can get the model closer to an assumption of MAR.
+Copyright 2014 ACM 978-1-4503-1306-3/12/12 ...\$15.00.